 1984: Jesse Jackson runs for president

-Civil rights activist and politician Jesse Jackson became the second African American to pursue a major campaign for president (after Chisholm), running as a Democrat.
+Civil rights activist and politician Jesse Jackson became the second Black American to pursue a major presidential campaign (after Shirley Chisholm), running as a Democrat.
 He ultimately took third place in the primaries and launched another unsuccessful bid in 1988.
-In spite of never securing the presidential nomination, Jackson laid the foundation for the election of America’s first Black president 24 years later.
+Despite never securing the presidential nomination, Jackson laid the foundation for the election of America's first Black president 24 years later.

 1985: MOVE Black Liberation House is bombed